-Hello, world!
-I hope you all are well and safe.
+Hello, Friend!
+I hope you are fine and safe.
 Today we’re looking at “15 interesting facts about Singapore that you don’t know“,

 If you don’t know, we let you know that Singapore is one of the most luxurious and expensive cities in the world right now, located at the tip of Malaysia’s southern border.